-- facilitate the self-planning, self-learning and independent use of the project intellectual outputs 1 &2 by the teachers, trainers, psychologists, social workers, youth workers who are directly working with students/youth with disabilities.
+- facilitating the self-planning, self-learning and independent use of the project intellectual outputs 1 & 2 by the teachers, trainers, psychologists, social workers, youth workers, who are directly working with students/youth with disabilities.

-- facilitate the virtual mediation of collaboration between them as safe and secure environment.
+- ensuring the virtual mediation of collaboration between them as safe and secure environment.